Changes to the Toll: Public Consultation

 What happens next?

-Once the public consultation has been completed, we will consider the responses carefully and make any revisions to our original proposals which we feel are necessary.
+We will consider the responses received through the public consultation carefully and make any revisions to our original proposals which we feel are necessary.
 We will review and finalise our proposals taking into account all consultation responses, and then submit a formal application to increase the toll to the Department for Transport (DfT).
 The toll will remain at £1 until DfT’s final decision is made.

 FAQs